Diaper: Environmental impact of cloth versus disposable diapers

-There are variations in the care of cloth diapers that can account for different measures of environmental impact.
+Variations in cloth diaper care can account for differences in environmental impact.
 For example, using a cloth diaper laundering service involves additional pollution from the vehicle that picks up and drops off deliveries.
 Yet such a service uses less water per diaper in the laundering process.
 Some people who launder cloth diapers at home wash each load twice, considering the first wash a "prewash", and thus doubling the energy and water usage from laundering.
 Cloth diapers are most commonly made of cotton.
 "Conventional cotton is one of the most chemically-dependent crops, sucking up 10% of all agricultural chemicals and 25% of insecticides on 3% of our arable land; that's more than any other crop per unit."
 This effect can be mitigated by using organic cotton or other materials, such as bamboo and hemp.

 Another aspect to consider when choosing between disposable diapers and cloth diapers is cost.
-It is estimated that an average baby will use from $1,500 to $2,000 or more in disposable diapers before being potty-trained.
-In contrast, cloth diapers, while initially more expensive than disposables, if bought new cost about $100 to $300 for a basic set, although costs can rise with more expensive versions.
+It is estimated that an average baby will use $1,500 to $2,000 or more worth of disposable diapers before being potty trained.
+In contrast, cloth diapers, while initially more expensive than disposables, if bought new, cost about $100 to $300 for a basic set, although costs can rise with more expensive versions.
 The cost of washing and drying diapers must also be considered.
-The basic set, if one-sized, can last from birth to potty-training.
+The basic set, if one size, can last from birth through potty training.

-Another factor in reusable cloth diaper impact is the ability to re-use the diapers for subsequent children or sell them on.
-These factors can alleviate the environmental and financial impact from manufacture, sale and use of brand-new reusable diapers.
+Another factor in the impact of reusable cloth diapers is their ability to be reused for subsequent children or resold.
+These factors can mitigate the environmental and financial impacts of manufacturing, selling, and using brand-new reusable diapers.